State government continues ineffective netting program

 Greens candidate for Ward 2 Kit Docker is calling on Wollongong City Council to provide greater support to services on the frontline of the worsening housing and cost of living crises.

-Read moreGreens call for expanded free Gong Shuttle
+Greens call for expanded free Gong Shuttle

 Greens candidate for Ward 2 Kit Docker is calling on Wollongong City Council and the NSW State government to expand the Free Gong Shuttle, taking in the suburbs of Figtree and Unanderra.

-Kit Docker, candidate for Ward 2
+Councillor Kit Docker Ward 2

-The potential of our city is endless, the Greens have a plan to realise this potential and make our community a better place to live for all of us.
+The potential of our city is endless, and the Greens have a plan to realise this potential and make our community a better place to live for all of us.

 The Greens are not powered by donations from large businesses or industry.
 We’re powered by people like you and me.
 These are people who care about their community, their neighbourhood and want to see thriving communities and plenty of fun stuff, such as art galleries, music venues and sporting events.

-We also want to see a council which is ambitious when it comes to social and affordable housing throughout our city..
+We also want to see a council which is ambitious when it comes to social and affordable housing throughout our city.
 More of our communities are shaded by great street trees.

 A little bit about Kit